Tech-at-DU/Swift-Classes/P0-Classes/readme.md

----
-title: "Learn Swift by example - Part 3: Classes and Initialization"
+# Learn Swift by example - Part 3: Classes and Initialization
-slug: classes-in-swift
----

 In [part 1](https://www.makeschool.com/tutorials/learn-swift-by-example-part-1-structs/structs-in-swift) and [part 2](https://www.makeschool.com/tutorials/learn-swift-by-example-part-2-enums) of this tutorial series we have discussed how the value types *enum* and *struct* can be used in Swift.
 We have learned that these value types provide almost the same functionality as classes.